Skip to main content

 3. Scroll down and click Apply Changes.

-πŸ’‘ Customize the ArborXR Home experience by using a custom 3D environment (.gtlf or .glb).
-This is in beta as we work towards fully productizing the feature.
+πŸ’‘ Customize the ArborXR Home experience by using a custom 3D environment (.glb).

 Under Color Themes, customize the theme of ArborXR Home's UI with a template theme or with a custom theme by clicking Create New Theme.